jfriisj/mcp-servers/docs-prompts-server/README.md

 #### `get_prompt`

-Retrieve a specific prompt with full details and variable information.
+Retrieve a specific prompt with full details.

 **Parameters:**